 About The UPS Foundation

 Since its founding in 1907, UPS has built a legacy as a caring and responsible corporate citizen, supporting programs that provide long-term solutions to community needs.
 Founded in 1951, The UPS Foundation leads its global citizenship programs and is responsible for facilitating community involvement to local, national, and global communities.
 In 2019, UPS and its employees, active and retired, invested more than $123.8 million in charitable giving around the world.
-The UPS Foundation can be found on the web at UPS.com/Foundation and @UPS_Foundation on Twitter.
+The UPS Foundation can be found @UPS_Foundation on Twitter.

 About The University of Louisville

 University of Louisville is a state-supported research university located in Kentucky's largest metropolitan area.
 It has 22,000+ students enrolled in 12 schools and colleges.